 Are search ads or display ads better for my marketing strategy?

-But what about brands who are blazing a trail into brand new product categories, or trying to rise above the ranks in crowded categories?
+But what about brands that are blazing a trail into brand-new product categories or trying to rise above the ranks in crowded categories?
 Display ads are fantastic for brands who recognize that consumers won’t know how much they need their products until they see them.
 Remember, your audience owns your brand, and conversion starts with awareness.
 Display campaigns are an excellent way to ramp up the visibility of your brand within your target market.

 Do search campaigns or display campaigns offer a better ROI?

 The oversimplified answer is that display ads offer superior reach while search ads provide superior conversion rates.
 That being said, it would be incorrect to imply that one comes at the expense of the other.